nandorojo/expo-next-react-navigation/README.md

 - Start: `yarn next dev`

-I recommend becoming more familiar `next`'s architecture with `expo` before continuting.
-Follow the docs on the [Expo docs](https://docs.expo.io/versions/latest/guides/using-nextjs/) or see [this article](https://dev.to/evanbacon/next-js-expo-and-react-native-for-web-3kd9) by Evan Bacon.
+I recommend becoming more familiar `next`'s architecture with `expo`.
+Follow the docs on the [Expo docs](https://docs.expo.io/versions/latest/guides/using-nextjs/) or see [this article](https://dev.to/evanbacon/next-js-expo-and-react-native-for-web-3kd9) by Evan Bacon if you're curious.

 **2. Edit/create next.config.js**